LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

 make setup
 # Write you secrets to '.env' file

-# Then start docker container with installed dependencies
+# Start notebook
-make console
+make start

 # Write you project name, app, org into serverless.yml
 # app and org you can find into you dashboard.serverless.com